 Minimum number of participants*: 30

-*please note that if the min. number is not reached, we reserve the right to either move participants to another departure day or cancel the excursion.
+*please note that if the min. number is not reached, we reserve the right to cancel the excursion.
 If the excursion is canceled, you will be refunded.

 What should I bring with me?
 Bring your bathing suit and a towel.
-If you prefer, you can rent a towel at the reception in both bath locations.
-Lockers are also included for both.
+If you prefer, you can rent a towel at the reception.
+Lockers are also included.